ValentinFunk/scriptfodder-stats/README.md

     gulp serve

 ## Building the Project

-To build the project execute gulp without arguments:
+To build the project execute gulp build:

-    gulp
+    gulp build

 The files in the dist folder can then be uploaded to any static hosting.